How Long Does It Take to Tile a Shower? A Complete Guide

 3. Preparation of the Surface

-Proper preparation of the surface where tiles will be installed is critical and can be time-consuming.
-This includes cleaning, measuring, and possibly leveling the surface or applying a waterproofing membrane.
-A well-prepared surface ensures tiles adhere better and last longer, reducing the risk of future repairs.
+Getting the surface ready for the tiles is super important and can take a lot of time.
+This step includes cleaning, measuring, and maybe leveling the surface or putting on a waterproofing layer.
+A well-prepped surface helps ensure a well-prepared surface ensures tiles adhere better installation that lasts longer, reducing the chances of needing repairs later on.

 4. Experience and Skill Level of the Installer